yashjain0/WEB-DATA-ACCESS/README.md

 # WEB-DATA-ACCESS
 A project which i did during my course on `Coursera` by Dr. Charles Severance.
-It have codes of accessing/parsing data from XML and JSON files and then visualize it using JS.
+It have codes written in Python for accessing/parsing data from XML, TXT and JSON files and then visualize it using JS.

 1. Parsing data from **.txt** files.